mrciolino/wiki-backup/timeline.md

 - Spoops says his goodbyes and leaves on his journey to fulfil his 1000 year atonement.
 - Spoops begins by meeting up with Kelemvor to confront Cyric together.
 After some time they are sble to eliminate Cyric and cement Kelemvor's place as sole God of Death.
 - Spoops then works with Bazzdos to create an immense suit of power armor and weapons for Tu'narath.
 Then the two of them pilot Mecha-Tu'narath in combat against the titan Iaeptus.
 This results in the destruction of Iaeptus and Mecha-Tu'narath, their corpses and machinery creating a debris field that becomes a ring around Mardun.
-- Spoops moves onto his next task, combining all lost fragments of Gond's soul.
+- Spoops moves onto his final task, combining all lost fragments of Gond's soul.
 He scours the universe, finding every last fragment of Gond and putting it within Bazzdos.
 - Without Spoops to guide Mortis Lux, the main lieutenants return to Mardun, with the exception of the Saragossa Pirates who stay in space.
 	- Narascus becomes regent of Hastow.
   - Versrahan becomes regent of Wegate.